-Pollen information for Tyrol issued on 13 June 2025
+Pollen information for Tyrol from 3 August 2025

 Fungal spores.
-The concentration of fungal spores is increasing throughout the region and is currently in the low to moderate range.
-For sensitive people, exposure to fungal spores can trigger allergic reactions.
+The concentration of fungal spores is currently in the moderate range throughout the region and can trigger allergic symptoms in sensitive people.

 Responsible for the content